-The facility's garage is constructed of concrete masonry units (CMUs) with a stucco exterior finish and painted CMU interior.
-The offices and living areas are constructed of metal studs with an exterior stucco and brick finish and finished sheetrock interior.
+The facility's garage is constructed of concrete masonry units (CMUs) with a brick finish exterior and painted CMU interior.
+The administrative offices are constructed of metal studs with an exterior stucco and brick finish and finished sheetrock interior.
 Facility staff reported that the interior walls were noted to have spray foam insulation of an unknown thickness.